WoWAnalyzer/WoWAnalyzer/README.md

  * Time per heal
  * Add support for BotLB (a lot of work)
- * URL routing (this is probably most handy) - wait but how would I do API keys? probably have to add a prompt.
-Sounds like a lot of work for something that doesn't really improve the tool that much
- * Mobile support (lol people using these kind of tools on smartphones - what happened to these kids?!)
+ * URL routing so reports can easily be shared
+ * Mobile support
  * Show Rule of Law uptime & mastery effectiveness contribution
+   * Tracking RoL uptime would mean we have buff uptime tracking which makes it easier to do an automated performance analysis.
+   * Calculating mastery effectiveness contribution is slightly tricky, probably not worth it
+ * Show WCL performance ranking & HPS on the report
  * Check other stuff too to just make this a general Holy Paladin log analyzer.
-E.g. too many LOTM casts, too much direct healing tanks, not using spells on cooldown, not using cooldowns on cooldown.
+E.g. too many LOTM casts, too much direct healing tanks, not using spells on cooldown, not using cooldowns on cooldown, going OOM, not going OOM.
 All pretty easy to analyze

-I no longer have any plans to remove the need for an API key.
-I wanted to make a proxy to prevent abuse of my API key but with a proxy they could still abuse my API key by abusing my proxy which would be double bad.
-I could just hardcode my API key and reset when someone starts abusing it, but then the harm would have been done.
-Letting the user enter his API key seems the best for now and so far I don't think anybody had any difficulty finding his.

 # License